thephez/dash-docs/_includes/devdoc/example_transactions.md

 the txid of the coinbase transaction from block #2 and the index number (0) of the output from that transaction we want to spend.
-The second argument (a JSON object) creates the output with the address (public key hash) and number of bitcoins we want to transfer.
+The second argument (a JSON object) creates the output with the address (public key hash) and number of dash we want to transfer.
 We save the resulting raw format transaction to a shell variable.

 ![Warning icon](/img/icons/icon_warning.svg)
  **Warning:** `createrawtransaction` does not automatically create change outputs, so you can easily accidentally pay a large transaction fee.
-In this example, our input had 50.0000 bitcoins and our output (`$NEW_ADDRESS`) is being paid 49.9999 bitcoins, so the transaction will include a fee of 0.0001 bitcoins.
-If we had paid `$NEW_ADDRESS` only 10 bitcoins with no other changes to this transaction, the transaction fee would be a whopping 40 bitcoins.
+In this example, our input had 50.0000 dash and our output (`$NEW_ADDRESS`) is being paid 49.9999 dash, so the transaction will include a fee of 0.0001 dash.
+If we had paid `$NEW_ADDRESS` only 10 dash with no other changes to this transaction, the transaction fee would be a whopping 40 dash.
 See the Complex Raw Transaction subsection below for how to create a transaction with multiple outputs so you can send the change back to yourself.

 <div markdown="1" class="multicode">
 {% highlight bash %}
-> bitcoin-cli -regtest decoderawtransaction $RAW_TX
+> dash-cli -regtest decoderawtransaction $RAW_TX
 {% endhighlight %}
 {% highlight json %}
 {